GregTechCEu/gtceu-modern-docs/docs/Gameplay/Steam/Steam-Generation.md

 ## Large Boilers

 Large boilers allow you to create massive amount of steam in the blink of an eye.
-A boiler can be constructed of many different GT materials, that will allow for different steam generation rates (_consult the table bellow_).
+A boiler can be constructed of many different GT materials, that will allow for different steam generation rates (_consult the table below_).

 ## Base Generation Rates